Our Code of Ethics

 - Complete the Ethics Complaint Form.
 Explain why you believe an Article(s) was violated.
 Any ethics complaint must cite an Article since that is the standard by which REALTORS®' conduct is judged.

-Click on image to download PDF of the 2017 Code of Ethics Poster - listing all Articles of the Code.
+Click on image above or HERE to download a PDF of the 2017 Code of Ethics

 Who Can File an Ethics Complaint Against a REALTOR®?

 Any person having reason to believe that a member of the Greater Syracuse Association of REALTORS® is guilty of violating one or more of the articles of the Code of Ethics of the National Association of REALTORS® can file a complaint.
 Formal complaints must be made in writing to the Professional Standards Coordinator at the Greater Syracuse Association of REALTORS®, stating the facts on which the complaint is based.
 The complaint must be filed within 180 days after the facts constituting the matter in question could have been known in the exercise of reasonable diligence.
 The proper forms must accompany the complaint -see attachments below.

 The basis for filing an ethics complaint against a REALTOR® should be an allegation by the complainant that a REALTOR® violated one or more of the Articles of the Code of Ethics of the National Association of REALTORS®.
 A charge of violating the law or the real estate regulations of the state are not matters that can be considered by the GSAR.